adoria93/COVID-19/README.md

 I chose these three countries to focus on because China is where everything started, Italy was one of the first countries outside of China to be seriously impacted by COVID-19 and the United States is in the early states of dealing with the outbreak.

+Included here is the R code used to create the separate datasets for the visualizations.

 A full link to the data and a very good dashboard is located here: https://github.com/CSSEGISandData/COVID-19/blob/master/README.md